Flying Cars Are Proven To Be Real In Epic Alfa Romeo Super Bowl Commercial — Watch

 Later in the game, two other commercials aired, further promoting the new vehicle (see them below).
 The initial Alfa Romeo ad, which was titled “Riding Dragons,” mixed childhood fantasy and wonder with “an iconic brand’s revival,” according to Detroit Free Press.
 In the clip, a young boy opens his eyes to look at the planets hanging from his bedroom ceiling before running to watch as a space shuttle fly into the sky.
 Then, obviously, we see images of the new car zooming down the road.
 And it goes so fast that it really looks like it’s flying!

-To watch the full commercial, click the video above!
+To watch the full commercials, click the videos above!

 HollywoodLifers, what did YOU think of the Fiat Chrysler commercial?
 Tell us how you feel below!